Containers for Biorepository Collections

 Hello Specificians,

-Thank you for your continued engagement and valuable input regarding the implementation and conceptualization of containers in Specify 7.
-We have received a number of perspectives and use cases related to containers, and we greatly appreciate your contributions.
-We are continuing our discussion and accepting more responses if you have any new or additional insights to share with us!
+Thank you for your continued engagement and valuable input regarding the implementation and conceptualization of containers (now named Collection Object Groups or "COGs) in Specify 7.
+We have received a number of perspectives and use cases related to containers and greatly appreciate your thoughts.
+We are continuing to discuss requirements and to evaluate community input.
+If you have any additional insight on using containers or the need to group related collection objects, please plunk it down here in this topic.

-At this stage, we specifically request information on how users conceptualize containers in the context of biorepositories.
-If you are working with biorepository materials and have insights into the unique requirements and workflows involving containers, we would be grateful to hear from you.
+At this stage, we specifically request information on how users conceptualize containers in the context of biorepositories (i.e. biological tissue and molecular sample collections).
+If you are working with biorepository materials and have insight into the unique requirements and workflows involving containers, we would be delighted to hear from you.

-We would love to hear your user stories, use cases, and any specific workflows that necessitate the use of containers in Specify 7.
-Additionally, if you are currently utilizing containers in Specify 6, we would be interested in learning about your experiences and any improvements you envision for Specify 7.
+We crave your user stories, use cases, and any specific workflows that necessitate the use of containers in Specify 7.
+Additionally, if you are utilizing containers in Specify 6, we would be interested in learning about your experience and any improvements you would find helpful for Specify.

-Your responses will greatly inform our efforts to design and implement containers effectively in Specify 7, ensuring that it caters to the diverse needs of biorepository collections.
+Your responses will greatly inform our efforts to design and implement containers (COGs) effectively in Specify 7, to meet the diverse needs of biorepository collections.

 Containers in Specify 7